h-enk/henkverlinde.com/content/blog/doks-modern-documentation-theme-for-hugo/index.md

 ---
-title: "Meet Doks: modern documentation theme for Hugo"
+title: "Doks: modern documentation theme for Hugo"
 description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-excerpt: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+excerpt: "<a href=\"https://getdoks.org/\">Doks</a> is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+Use the standard setup or easily make it your own."
 date: 2020-12-07T14:08:47+01:00
 lastmod: 2020-12-07T14:08:47+01:00
 draft: false
 weight: 20
-images: ["fonts-doks.png"]
+images: ["doks-modern-documentation-theme-for-hugo.png"]
 categories: ["Themes", "Projects"]
 tags: ["Hugo", "Jamstack", "Netlify"]
 ---

-[Doks](https://getdoks.org/) is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
-Use the standard setup or easily make it your own.

-{{< img src="fonts-doks.png" alt="Doks default font — Jost\* by Owen Earl" caption="Doks default font — Jost* by <em>Owen Earl</em>" class="wide" >}}

 ## User Experience